Treatment guidelines – Candida Overgrowth

 First – here’s how NOT to treat Candida!

-This is how this can happen – because the symptoms of Candida Albicans overlap with other GI Tract disorders and can easily be mistaken for the symptoms of ulcers and H.pylori, this may lead your physician to prescribe a “broad spectrum” antibiotic.
-This may then further feed the overgrowth of Candida, which then leads to further stress on the immune system and an increase Candida-related problems.
+This is how this can happen – because the symptoms of Candida Albicans overlap with other GI Tract disorders and can easily be mistaken for the symptoms of ulcers and H.pylori, this may lead your physician to prescribe a combination of “broad spectrum” antibiotics.
+This may then further feed the overgrowth of Candida, which then leads to further stress on the immune system – resulting in an increase of Candida-related problems.

 Recommended Candida Treatment